Ubaydullah-A/Charting-Mastodon-Activity/README.md

 To run this, use: python3 back-end.py

 ### Front-end
-The front-end takes the activity data collected by the back-end and displays it in a graph.
+The front-end takes the activity data collected by the back-end and displays it on a graph.

 To run this, use: python3 front-end.py